Lightwave MUSIC by John Meisel

 Are the songs/beats new or have they been on the market for many years?

-Will the audio tag of LightwaveMusic be removed when I purchase a license ?
+Will the audio tag of LightwaveMusic be removed when I purchase an exclusive license ?

-Yes, all licenses come without any tags.
-The audio tag which acts as a layer of protection is only audible in the streaming file of the store or marketplace.
+Yes, the audio tag which acts as a layer of protection is only audible in the streaming file of the store or marketplace.

-How much do you charge for an Exclusive License with permanent buy-out ?
+How much do you charge for an Exclusive single with permanent buy-out ?

 I want an Exclusive License but can not afford it right now - do you accept payment in installments?